-- Service Status options indicate the current status of datalink services. - This is the primary indication whether the datalink can be used to convey data-plane traffic to and from the ground. - The Airborne IPS System might use any other appropriate knowledge to supplement (or override) Status announced by the radio. - The Status of the primary service might directly map to datalink status used in the AGMI protocol (see section 4.4.5 of [AGMI]).

-- Link Instance option may be used to identify datalink's current Communication service provider. - This information might be necessary for the mobility and multilink signaling protocol.
-In case of AGMI, the value of Link Instance ID is intended to be directly used in AGMI Datalink option and preferences [AGMI]. - Datalink Context option should be monitored to detect a need to send another mobility and multilink signaling message (see Section 4.3.3).
+- Service Status options indicate the current status of datalink services. - This is the primary indication whether the datalink can be used to convey data-plane traffic to and from the ground. - The Airborne IPS System might use any other appropriate knowledge to supplement (or override) Status announced by the radio. - If the AGMI is used for mobility and multilink signaling, then the Status of the primary service might directly map to datalink status used in the AGMI protocol, as specified in ICAO Doc.
+9896. - Link Instance option may be used to identify datalink's current Communication service provider. - This information might be necessary for the mobility and multilink signaling protocol.
+In case of AGMI, the value of Link Instance ID is intended to be directly used in AGMI Datalink option and preferences, as specified in ICAO Doc.
+9896. - Datalink Context option should be monitored to detect a need to send another mobility and multilink signaling message (see Section 3.3.3).

-5.3.4 Data Plane Operation
+4.3.4 Data Plane Operation